Cherreads

 My smile twitched.

-I'd just defended my friends.
+I had just defended my friends!

 "Let's find a table.
 I'm hungry," I said, standing and looking over at Jayden and Milleia.